bobbbay/salo/.github/ISSUE_TEMPLATE/question--.md

 ---
 name: Question ❓
-about: Not a bug, just a clarification
+about: Not a bug, just a clarification.
 title: What does this button do? (please replace title)
 labels: Question
 assignees: ''